 Sudden Onset Hip & Groin Pain – Common Injuries

 Tearing of the hip flexor muscle (iliopsoas – figure 1), typically following a kick on the run or rapid acceleration movement.
 Associated with localised pain at the front of the hip, difficulty lifting the thigh and often pain on performing a hip flexor stretch (figure 3).

 Tearing of the adductor muscle (figure 2), typically following a forceful kick or change-of-direction movement.
 Associated with pain on firmly touching the affected region and localised, one-sided groin pain, often aggravated by stretching the affected muscle (figure 4).

 Figure 4 – Groin Stretch

 Damage to the cartilage lining the hip joint (labrum – figure 5).
-Pain is usually deep, although may present as vague groin pain.
+Pain is usually deep, although may present as vague groin pain, pain in the front of the hip or buttock pain.
 A clicking or catching sensation may also be present.
 Symptoms are usually exacerbated with weight-bearing and twisting activities.

 Figure 5 – Labral Tear Anatomy